-After many years, Hachiko’s family has been reunited!
-It’s been 55 years since professor Ueno’s common-law wife passed away, but they were recently joined together in Tokyo’s Toyama Reien cemetery.
+After 55 years since Yaeko, Professor Ueno’s wife passed away, they are joined together in Tokyo’s Aoyama cemetery.

 After Ueno’s sudden death at age 53, Yaeko was not allowed to continue living in their home due to inheritance rights.
 After moving several times, Professor Ueno’s former students pitched in to purchase a home for the grieving widow.

 Many believe that Yaeko had a poor relationship with Hachiko.
 However, 93-year-old Takeshi Ando, who created the second Hachiko statue at Shibuya Station, denied these claims.